-Autumn in this throwback burg explodes with foliage that rivals Vermont’s.
+Autumn in this throwback burg explodes with fall tree foliage that rivals Vermont’s.

 Think small: Ukiah—population 16,000—may be the largest city in Mendocino County (and in neighboring Lake County, for that matter), but the place is as small-town as it gets.